-There’s a huge range of treatments, from those based on behaviour and development, to those based on medicine or alternative therapy.
-A chosen intervention might even be a combination of several others, or a variation that’s been tailored for your child.
+There’s a huge range of treatments for ASD.
+They range from those based on behaviour and development to those based on medicine or alternative therapy.
+Some interventions even combine several others, and some are variations that are tailored for individual children.

-Interventions are based on different theories about what causes ASD.
+Interventions are based on different theories about the causes of ASD.
 These theories guide the approach taken, so hearing the theory behind an intervention helps you understand what it’s trying to do.
-For example, a theory about chemical imbalance in the body leading to ASD might lead to a therapy involving taking prescribed drugs or making changes in diet, to address the imbalance.
+For example, a theory about chemical imbalance in the body leading to ASD might lead to a therapy involving taking prescribed drugs or making changes in diet to address the imbalance.

 Below is a summary of the main types of intervention, with a look at what the research says.
 This is just one way to categorise interventions, and you’ll find that some interventions are based on (or include the use of) others.

-Behaviour-based approaches to ASD focus on teaching children new behaviours and skills by using specialised, structured techniques.
-These techniques are the best teaching tools we have for developing skills and encouraging appropriate behaviour.
+Behaviour-based approaches to autism spectrum disorder (ASD) focus on teaching children new behaviours and skills by using specialised, structured techniques.
+These techniques are the best teaching tools for developing skills and encouraging appropriate behaviour.

 Behaviour-based approaches are probably the most scrutinised and best supported by evidence and research.
-Therefore, they are the most commonly used type of intervention for children with autism.
+Therefore, they’re the most commonly used type of intervention for children with autism.
 Interventions using an Applied Behaviour Analysis (ABA) approach are particularly common and well supported.

 There’s still some discussion about different behaviour-based interventions and how the research on them should be interpreted.
-For example, it’s not always clear whether the research is claiming that the intervention has led to ‘recovery’ or to an improvement in symptoms.
+For example, it isn’t always clear whether the research is claiming that the intervention has led to ‘recovery’ or to an improvement in symptoms.

 Examples of behaviour-based interventions include:

-Medical interventions tend to focus on treating characteristics shown by children with ASD, such as difficulties in the areas of social interactions and relationships, communication and language, and repetitive behaviour and routines.
+Medical interventions tend to focus on treating characteristics of autism spectrum disorder (ASD), including the difficulties children experience in the areas of social interactions and relationships, communication and language, and repetitive behaviour and routines.

-- behaviours associated with ADHD – inattention or over-activity
+- behaviour associated with ADHD, like inattention or hyperactivity

 - symptoms of anxiety

-Prescribed medications may reduce these behaviours sufficiently for other (behavioural or developmental) interventions to be more effective.
+Prescribed medications might reduce these behaviours enough so that behavioural or developmental interventions are more effective.